 2010-11: Despite being a 2nd round pick in 2010 NHL Draft, Nemeth wasn’t expected to garner a ton of work in the Elitserien and was projected to perhaps spend some time back in the J20 Super Elit league.
 However, Nemeth was largely impressive from the get-go and garnered top-four minutes on the Elitserien club AIK.
 He also represented Sweden at the World Junior Championships stage.
 Nemeth has progressed very well as a defensive blueliner and will seek an expanded role on AIK next season.

-Big defensive blueliner that has very good acceleration.
-Has a strong first step and a wide skating stride – only average top speed.
-Can make a fine outlet pass but is not much of an offensive threat.
-He does like to come charging down the slot to try to pick up loose change if the situation calls for it.
-Can be a little clumsy with the puck in his own end at times which leads to problems.
-Could stand to improve his awareness.
-Perhaps he’s focusing more on positioning than hitting now that he’s at a higher level, but he could stand to make better use of his tremendous frame when he becomes more comfortable with his surroundings.
+Nemeth is a big defensive blueliner that has very good acceleration.
+He has a strong first step and a wide skating stride with only average top speed.
+He can make a fine outlet pass to start the transition but is not much of an offensive threat.
+Nemeth will charge down the slot to try to pick up loose change if the situation calls for it.
+He can be a little clumsy with the puck in his own end at times which leads to problems and he could stand to improve his awareness.
+Still focused on his positional play in his own end he should begin to make better use of his tremendous frame when he becomes more comfortable with his surroundings .

 Nemeth made the Stars out of training camp — skating in five games before suffering a serious injury in his first shift in a game against Philadelphia when he was cut on his arm by the skate blade of R.J.
 Umberger.
 The injury will likely keep him out for most of the rest of the 2014-15 season.
 Just getting acclimated to the NHL game when he suffered the injury, he will likely need time to get back up to speed when he gets back on the ice.
 Long-term he has the potential to be a sound second pairing defensive defenseman similar to another former Star who was also from Sweden — Nicklas Grossman.